 - Imperial Russia with Professor Carol studies Napoleonic Russia and folk art.

 - Literature with Adam Andrews-The Last Battle by C.S.
 Lewis.
 Study this literary classic with thought-provoking discussion questions, a story chart for you to develop, and much more!

 - Benjamin Franklin Writing Method with Cheri Blomquist teaches writing through studying the masters.

-- Becoming an Internet Entrepreneur for Teens with Dana Beasley discusses producing your logo.
+- Becoming an Internet Entrepreneur for Teens with Dana Beasley discusses marketing your business through blogging.

 - Introduction to Architecture with Tammie Bairen.
-This week she looks at the story and construction of the Golden Gate Bridge.
+This week she looks at historic Mount Vernon.

-- Art Techniques with Brenda Ellis shows us how to create a snow scene with tempera paints.
+- Art Techniques with Brenda Ellis shows us how to create wildlife silhouettes.

 - Reading Lessons for young readers or struggling readers with Dr. Matthew Glavach-current focus: middle school and high school struggling readers

 - Science with Jason Lindsey-weekly experiments with pdfs and videos

 - Figures in History with Cathy Diez-Luckie is on break for the spring and early summer.

-- Reading List with Michelle Miller-January’s Topic: Snow!
+- Reading List with Michelle Miller-February’s Topic: Africa!

 - Studio Art for Teens with Sharon Jeffus explores more artistic themes this month.